scmschmidt/trento_checks_for_supportconfig/README.md

 tcsc hosts status [GROUPNAME]
 ```

-> :bulb: Use `-d` or `--detail` to get more information about the host containers, like the container id, the Trento agent id, the hostname (from the supportconfig), the hostgroup and the referenced support files (with the container hostfs mountpoint).
+> :bulb: Use `-d` or `--detail` to get more information about the host containers, like the container id, the Trento agent id, the hostname (from the supportconfig), the hostgroup and the referenced support files (with the container hostfs mountpoint), the environment date (provider, cluster type, etc.) and the manifest (extracted information from the support files).

 The supportfiles are only read once when the host container is created.
 A restart of an existing host container does not reread the files,
 but it can be triggered with: